-Just like undergraduate students, grad students can borrow Direct Unsubsidized Loans from the DOE.
+Once you do, you’ll be able to borrow Direct unsubsidized loans from the ED.
 Since these loans aren’t based on need, you aren’t required to demonstrate financial hardship to qualify.
 Beyond meeting citizenship requirements, all you really need to do is enroll in school at least half-time.

 As unsubsidized debt, these graduate school loans collect interest from the date they’re disbursed.
-They all have a fixed interest rate of 6%.
-Plus, they come with a loan fee of 1.066 percent.
+They all have a fixed interest rate of 6.6%.
+Plus, they come with a loan fee of 1.062%.

 Since these graduate school loans are federal, they’re eligible for federal repayment plans, like income-driven repayment and deferment.
-Plus, you could qualify for loan forgiveness, depending on your profession.
+You could also potentially qualify for loan forgiveness, depending on your profession.

-If your Direct Unsubsidized Loans don’t cover the full cost of grad school, you might consider borrowing a Grad PLUS Loan.
+If your Direct unsubsidized loans don’t cover the full cost of grad school, you might consider borrowing a Grad PLUS loan from the federal government.
 You can borrow up to the cost of attendance of your school, minus any other aid you’ve already received.
-As of 2017, 1.1 million borrowers have taken out $56.6 billion in Grad PLUS Loans, according to the Office of Federal Student Aid.
+To date, 1.4 million borrowers have taken out $75.2 billion in Grad PLUS loans.

-PLUS Loans have a fixed interest rate of 7% and an origination fee of 4.264 percent.
-Unlike Direct Unsubsidized Loans, PLUS Loans require that the borrower doesn’t have an adverse credit history.
-If you have low credit, you might need to apply with a creditworthy co-signer.
+PLUS loans have a fixed interest rate of 7.08% and an origination fee of 4.236%.
+Unlike Direct unsubsidized loans, PLUS loans require that the borrower doesn’t have an adverse credit history.
+If you have poor credit, you might need to apply with a creditworthy endorser.

-Besides federal options for graduate student loans, you can also borrow money from private lenders.
-Citizens Bank and College Ave, for example, both lend fixed- and variable-rate student loans to people going back to school.
+Besides knowing how to get a loan for graduate school from the federal government, it’s also important to learn how to take out loans for grad school from private lenders, such as banks or online lenders.
+Citizens Bank and College Ave, for example, both lend fixed and variable annual percentage rates (APRs) student loans to people going back to school.

 Each private lender sets its own requirements for borrowing a loan.
 Most look for a steady income and decent credit score.
 If you don’t qualify, you could try applying with a creditworthy co-signer.

-Keep in mind, though, that private lenders aren’t always as flexible as the DOE when it comes to repayment.
+Keep in mind, though, that private lenders aren’t always as flexible as the ED when it comes to repayment.
 They typically don’t offer income-driven repayment plans, nor do they grant student loan forgiveness.